-The truth is that not every house is suitable for use as an HMO property.
-Whether it’s bedrooms or communal spaces, room sizes matter and there is best practice to follow not least of all regarding the fundamental matter of keeping your tenants happy and the property fully habited.
-So, stop wasting time viewing properties that are not going to work by setting out some rules about exactly what you’re looking for before you start your search.
+Not every house is suitable for use as an HMO property.
+Whether it’s bedrooms or communal spaces, room sizes matter and there is a best practice to follow.
+So, stop wasting time viewing properties that are not going to work by setting out some rules one exactly what you’re looking for before you start your search.

 An HMO refurbishment by Property Investments UK and Client

 There are three types of room that you should be looking at.
 There are communal spaces, there are single bedrooms and there are double bedrooms.

 Typically, for single bedrooms, we tend to aim for a minimum of 6.5 square metres.
 For double bedrooms, we look for a minimum of 8 square metres.
 And, for a communal lounge area, we look for around 10 square metres.